• New Fall Classes

 Degree of difficulty: 1-star (easy)

 • Beginning Tai Chi

 The Beginning Tai Chi program focuses on the first introductory form of Hunyuan Tai Chi, the 24-movement Yilu.
 Although the "24" is a short introductory form, it takes about six months to learn the basic choreography.
-Most students then choose to stay with the Beginning program for several more iterations, going into greater depth each time through the form, and gradually developing the ease and relaxation Tai Chi is famous for.
-Stay with the Beginning program as long as you like, or move on to the Advanced Tai Chi program when you're ready.
+Most students then choose to stay with the Beginning program for several more terms, going into greater depth each time through the form, gradually developing the ease and relaxation for which Tai Chi is famous.
+You can stay with the Beginning program as long as you like, or move on to the Advanced program when you're ready.

 Degree of difficulty: 2-star (moderate)

 Prerequisite: Qigong highly recommended